aliahmedbd/Ticker-Using-Recycler-View-Android/README.md

 #### Conclusion:
  In this way you can get a look and feel like Marquee text or like news feed.

- N.B: If you are using this repository in your project, and happy about it, please send me a email and let me know, I'll add a references of your app.
-Thanks :)

  ### Using this repository in your project?
 If you are using this repository in your project, and happy about it, please send me a [email](mailto:aliahmedaiub@gmail.com) and let me know, I'll add a references of your app.
 Thanks :)